 Ontario NDP names longtime Toronto caucus member Peter Tabuns as interim leader

-Tabuns, a longtime Toronto caucus member, says he appreciates members' confidence and he will fight for Ontario. residents.
+He said in a Twitter post that he appreciated members' confidence and would fight for Ontarians.

 Tabuns has represented the riding of Toronto-Danforth since 2006 and has served as critic for various portfolios, including energy and environment.

-He replaces Andrea Horwath after she announced on election night that she would step down.
+He replaces Andrea Horwath at the helm of the province's Official Opposition party after she announced on election night that she would step down.

-Niagara Falls NDP MPP Wayne Gates says he is interested in running for the leadership of the party, once details are out on the race.
+The NDP rose from third party to Official Opposition status between 2009 and 2018 under Horwath's leadership, but their seat count diminished to 31 this election.